Caramel Upside-down Cameo Apple Pie

 Preheat oven to 375° F.

-Place the pie on a baking sheet to catch any spillage.
-Bake the pie for 40 to 50 minutes or until deep golden brown.
-Allow it to rest for about 10 minutes.
+Place pie on a baking sheet to catch any spillage.
+Bake for 40 to 50 minutes or until deep golden brown.
+Rest for about 10 minutes.

 Place a cake plate, upside down, on top of the pie pan and grasping both together, turn them over.
-(Do this step carefully as the juices in the pie will be hot.)
-Remove the pan and peel the parchment off the top.
-Be sure to invert the pie while the caramel is still warm.
+(Do this step carefully as the the filling will be hot.)
+Remove the pan and peel parchment off the top.
+Be sure to invert the pie while caramel is still warm.

-Let the pie rest at least 1 hour before cutting.
+Let pie rest at least 1 hour before cutting.